beartums/object-index-service-demo/README.md

 # ObjectIndexServiceDemo

-Demonstration of a Javascript Service library for indexing objects by a property or collection of properties
+Demonstration of a Angular 6 [object-index-service library](./projects/object-index-service/README.md) for indexing objects by a property or collection of properties

 ## Installation